Spend Local: Race to deliver cards as deadline looms

 However, there were initial problems with the application page on the NI Direct website with some users complaining the site crashed after 500,000 people tried to apply on the first day.

-By late October,the department said it could not automatically verify the identity of about 100,000 applicants from existing data and had to contact them to request more information.
+By late October, the department said it could not automatically verify the identity of about 100,000 applicants from existing data and had to contact them to request more information.

 There have also been complaints from a small number of users whose cards were rejected when they tried to pay in shops and other businesses.